 Were You Injured in an Accident?

 If you or someone you love was hurt in an accident caused by a driver who was talking on a cell phone or texting behind the wheel, you may be eligible to seek compensation for injuries and other financial losses sustained in the crash.
-The personal injury attorneys of Sevenish Law Firm can assist you in your pursuit of justice.
-Contact our Indianapolis law office today by calling 800.278.9200 to schedule your free consultation.
+The Indianapolis personal injury attorneys of Sevenish Law Firm can assist you in your pursuit of justice.
+Contact our Indianapolis law office today to schedule your free consultation or call us directly at 800.278.9200.